DevExpress-Examples/aspxgridview-how-to-use-batch-mode-on-editing-and-edit-form-mode-on-inserting-a-new-row-t191177/Readme.md

 Follow the steps below to edit data in batch mode and insert new rows in edit form mode:

 1. Create the [Grid View](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) control and wrap it with a callback panel.
-Specify a column's [HeaderTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewColumn.HeaderTemplate) property and add a hyper link editor to the template to create a custom **New** button.
+Specify a column's [HeaderTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewColumn.HeaderTemplate) property and add a hyperlink editor to the template to create a custom **New** button.

     ```aspx
     <dx:ASPxCallbackPanel ID="ASPxCallbackPanel1" runat="server" ClientInstanceName="cp"